uw-dims/dims-tp/source/scope.rst

    Reference 1 establishes the DP POC software requirements.
 Reference 2 documents the design of the CSCIs that comprise the software for the DP POC.
-   Unit testing and integration testing will be performed during development on site at Johns Hopkins University Applied Physics Lab (JHU/APL) as defined in Reference 2.
+   Unit testing and integration testing will be performed during development at
+   $SITE as defined in Reference 2.
 This document addresses the FQT activities that take place upon delivery of the software.

 ..